-- ▶ If too high or not specified, the timeout is assigned by the Server, based on its own configuration. - If LS sequence is omitted, the setting is ignored.
+- If too high or not specified, the timeout is assigned by the Server, based on its own configuration. - ► If LS\sequence is omitted, the setting is ignored. - LS\ack

-♦ LS\ack

 Optional.
 Only if the stream connection is on WS transport.
-If ${\tt false}$ the ${\tt REQOK}$ response is not sent.
+If $\tt false$ the $\tt REQOK$ response is not sent.

-- ▶ Skipping the REQOK response may be useful when sending frequent loads of messages with no requirements for processing.
+- Skipping the REQOK response may be useful when sending frequent loads of messages with no requirements for processing.
 E.g. when sending the status of a frequently updated object.
-Note that a successful message submission is also notified with MSGDONE on the stream connection. - ▶ If the request fails, the consequent REQERR OF ERROR response is always sent. - Ignored if used with HTTP transport, as an HTTP response is always sent. - Default value is true.
+Note that a successful message submission is also notified with MSGDONE on the stream connection. - ► If the request fails, the consequent REQERR or ERROR response is always sent. - ▶ Ignored if used with HTTP transport, as an HTTP response is always sent.

-♦ LS outcome
+- Default value is true. - LS\outcome